- Book: Yellowstone Yondering

 “One good book deserves another!”
 Most of my book reviews include a suggested ‘Companion Read’ but not all.

 I was impressed that Yellowstone Yondering and Desire of the Heart (Yellowstone series Book #1) by Anne Perreault explore the essential values of emotional and moral purity while dating and saving sexual relations for marriage.
-Ranger Brandt had planned to not kiss any women until he kissed his future wife on their wedding day.
+Ranger Brandt had planned to not even kiss any women until he kissed his future wife on their wedding day.

 You may wonder why I rated Yellowstone Yondering only three-and-a-half stars if I liked it.
 While it is well written, the main character just isn’t my favorite type of character.
 But, I am excited to read more of Kristen Joy Wilks’s books in the near future.